cuulee/contextablejs/README.md

 });
 ```

 This package uses [typeable.js](https://github.com/xpepermint/typeablejs) for data type casting.
-Many common data types and array types are supported but we can also define custom types or override existing types through a `typeOptions` key.
+Many common data types and array types are supported but we can also define custom types or override existing types through the `types` key.
 Please check package's website for a list of supported types and further information.

 By default, all fields in a schema are set to `null`.
 We can set a default value for a field by setting the `defaultValue` option.

 Field validation is handled by the [validatable.js](https://github.com/xpepermint/validatablejs) package.
-We can configure the validator by passing the `validatorOptions` option to our schema which will be passed directly to the `Validator` class.
+We can configure the package by setting `validators` and `firstErrorOnly` options.
 The package provides many built-in validators, allows adding custom validators and overriding existing ones.
 When a document is created all validator methods share document's context thus we can write context-aware checks.
 Please check package's website for details.

 *Contextable.js* has a unique concept of handling field-related errors.
 It uses the [handleable.js](https://github.com/xpepermint/handleablejs) under the hood.
-We can configure the handler by passing the `handlerOptions` key to our schema which will be passed directly to the `Handler` class.
-The package already provides some built-in handlers, it allows adding custom handlers and overriding existing ones.
+We can configure the handler through the `handlers` and `firstErrorOnly` keys The package already provides some built-in handlers, it allows adding custom handlers and overriding existing ones.
 When a document is created all handlers share document's context thus we can write context-aware checks.
 Please check package's website for further information.

 Schema also holds information about model's class methods, instance methods, class virtual fields and instance virtual fields.
 You can define synchronous or asynchronous, class and instance methods.
 All model properties are context-aware and you can access the context through the `this.$context` getter.

 ### Context

-Context is an object, holding application-related configuration data, data adapters and other information.
+Context is an object, holding application-related configuration data, adapters and other information.
 It provides methods for creating unopinionated, context-aware, schema enforced models.

 **new Context(props)**